alttch/eva3/doc/lm/macros.rst

 the controller hasn't been restarted after that.

-Returns result in the same dict format as UC API :ref:`result<uc_result>` function, *None* if unit is not found or controller doesn't know about the action with the specified uuid.
+Returns result in the same dict format as UC API :ref:`result<uc_result>` function, *None* if the unit is not found or controller doesn't know about the action with the specified uuid.

 Raises an exception if the parameter *pass_errors=false* is set in the macro